KHU-Interactive-Technology/khu-interactivetechnology-webpage/content/authors/Kihyun Park/_index.md

 ---
 # Display name
-title: Gihyeon Park
+title: Kihyun Park

 # Full Name (for SEO)
-first_name: Gihyeon
+first_name: Kihyun
 last_name: Park

 # Username (this should match the folder name)
 authors:
-  - Gihyeon Park
+  - Kihyun Park

 # Is this the primary user of the site?
 superuser: false